shaniran/shaniran/README.md

 <a href="tel:972524381227">0524381227</a>

 Mechanical engineer | Experienced Purchasing Management experience and Supply chain PM.
+B.Sc.
+Mechanical engineer | Experienced Purchasing Management and Supply chain.
-Creating efficient supply chain, Cheaper, better, and faster!
-Together we will improve it.
+Creating efficient supply chain with focused teamwork using Automation and digitizing.

 ## Professional Experience
 ### Supply chain manager Mano Maritime Ltd.												2019 to Today
-*	Leading Procurement department - controlling Purchasing of vessels requirements (technical, food, hotel, IT), real estate projects (offices, coffee shop, hotel).
-The team includes 2 buyers, Storekeepers, and engineers on vessels.
+*	Leading Procurement department – Strategic and tactical Purchasing for vessels requirements (technical, food, hotel, IT), real estate projects including construction of new assets, Department includes Buyers and storekeepers.
 *	Building and Executing efficiency improvement plan by building working process, organize data and generating reports to monitor the working process, savings, and expenses, including building MRP data base and procedures.
-*	Improving logistics process including Logistics actions in ERP, general way of work.
+*	Improving logistics efficiency and transparency focusing on the ERP and implementing MRP.

 ### Procurement manager Unilever Israel												2011 to 2019
 **CAPEX, MRO & Logistics Procurement manager.
 (2013-2019)**